Italy

 TOTAL: 1 shared destroyed, 2 shared probably destroyed.

-(a) Claimed in combat with Gladiators from 3 RAAF Squadron, which claimed 3 CR.42s without suffering losses.
-The 4o Stormo claimed 2 probables while losing one CR.42 (Sergente Crestani PoW).
+(a) Claimed in combat with 3 RAAF Squadron, which claimed 3 CR.42s without suffering losses.
+The 4o Stormo claimed 2 probables and 5 damaged while losing 1 CR.42 (Sergente Crestani PoW).

 Sources: